 - Canadian Maritimes: US East Coast ⬅️➡️ Quebec, Canada

 We regularly hear so many misconceptions about repositioning cruises.
 When people hear about us getting a good deal on a repositioning cruise, we regularly get comments like, “you must be washing the dishes.”
 I assure you we are not.

 Repositioning cruises are NOT stripped-down versions of a cruise.
 They are full-on cruises, with all the same great complimentary dining options, entertainment, activities, and high standards as their regular itineraries.

 We want to debunk these myths and tell you what repositioning cruises are really like.

 Repositioning Cruises Are Full of Days At Sea

-Most repositioning cruises make several port calls during their voyages, as this will appeal more to potential cruise goers.
+Most repositioning cruises make several port calls throughout their voyages, as this will appeal more to potential cruisegoers.
 Often the ports during repositioning cruises will be exotic remote destinations that aren’t typically reached by cruises.

-Perhaps best of all is when we took a transpacific repositioning cruise that included stops in Alaska (including cruising through Glacier Bay – wow!) and a handful of ports in Japan.
-Meanwhile, a two-week repositioning cruise we took from Hong Kong to Singapore only had three sea days the entire trip!
+Meanwhile, a two-week repositioning cruise we took from Hong Kong to Singapore only had three sea days during the entire trip!
 On that voyage, we actually wanted a few more days to relax in between so many busy port days.
 It all just goes to show that repositioning cruises are not all boring cruises completely filled with sea days every single day.